wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 This method lets you create a consent by performing the following:

- - Store any available consent attributes
+ - Stores any available consent attributes
- - Create an audit record for the consent creation
+ - Creates an audit record for the consent creation
- - If the `isImplicitAuth` parameter is set to `true`, create an authorization resource
+ - If the `isImplicitAuth` parameter is set to `true`, creates an authorization resource

 Given below is the method signature: